RonakR68/FoodExpress_frontend/README.md

 ## Description

+This is frontend repository for FoodExpress app.
+You can find Backend repository [here] (https://github.com/RonakR68/FoodExpress_backend).

 FoodExpress is a food ordering and restaurant management web application.
-The backend is built using Node.js, Express, and MongoDB.
-It provides RESTful APIs for managing user authentication, restaurant data, menu items, and orders.
-The backend also integrates with external services like Cloudinary for image uploads.
+It features a full-stack architecture with a backend built using Node.js, Express, and MongoDB and a frontend developed with React, Vite, and Tailwind CSS.
+The backend handles user authentication, restaurant management, and integrates with external services like Cloudinary for image uploads.The frontend provides a modern, responsive UI for browsing restaurants, placing orders, and managing user profiles.
+The app also includes a restaurant recommendation system based on user collaborative filtering.

 ## Features

-- User custom authentication with JWT stored in HTTP-only cookie
-- Option to use Google account for easy, fast and secure authentication
+- **User Authentication**: Custom JWT authentication stored in HTTP-only cookies, with an option for Google account integration for fast and secure login.
-- Restaurant management (CRUD operations for restaurants, menus, and orders)
+- **Restaurant Management**: Manage restaurant details, menus, and orders (CRUD).
-- Secure password storage with bcrypt
-- User profile management
-- Responsive design with a modern UI
+- **Secure Password Storage**: Passwords are hashed using bcrypt for security.
+- **User Profile Management**: Users can manage their profiles and update their information.
+- **Responsive Design**: Modern UI with responsive design to ensure a seamless experience for users.
-- Browse and search restaurants and menus
+- **Restaurant Browsing and Search**: Users can browse and search for restaurants and menu items.
-- Place and track orders
+- **Order Placement and Tracking**: Users can place and track their orders.
-- Provide Ratings and Reviews
+- **Ratings and Reviews**: Users can provide ratings and reviews for restaurant orders.
-- Integrated Restaurant Recommendation system using user based collaborative filtering
+- **Restaurant Recommendation System**: Collaborative-based recommendation system to suggest restaurants based on user preferences.
-- Manage restaurant section for restaurant owners
-- Restaurant Image upload and management with Cloudinary
+- **Image Upload and Management**: Restaurant image uploads are managed through Cloudinary.
-- Data validation and error handling
+- **Data Validation and Error Handling**: Validation and error handling across the application.
-- Dark Mode Support
+- **Dark Mode Support**: Option for users to switch to dark mode for a better viewing experience.

 ## Technologies Used

-- **Node.js**: Server-side JavaScript runtime
-- **Express**: Web application framework
-- **MongoDB**: NoSQL database for data storage
-- **React**: Frontend JavaScript library for building user interfaces
-- **Vite**: Next-generation frontend tooling for fast builds and hot reloading
+- **Node.js**
+- **Express**
+- **MongoDB**
+- **React**
+- **Vite**
-- **Tailwind CSS**: Utility-first CSS framework for styling
+- **Tailwind CSS**
-- **Shadcn UI**: Component library for UI elements
+- **Shadcn UI**
+- **Python Flask**
+- **sci-kit learn**

 ## Getting Started